darasus/ai-blog/content/building-a-hibernate-application.md

   the fundamentals of setting up a project, creating tables and handling user logins.
 We also discussed the best practices in setting up and creating a Java domain model.
+intro: >-
+  In this article, we will build a basic application using Hibernate as an Object-Relational Mapping library.
+We will cover the fundamentals of setting up a project, creating tables and handling user logins.

+  We have all probably heard of SQL databases before.
+They are used to store data in tables so that you can query the data efficiently.
+Each table has columns with the properties of that entity stored as values in those columns.

+  However, building an entire database from scratch is not something that most developers would want to do on a daily basis.
+This is where Object-Relational Mapping (ORM) libraries come in useful.
+Instead of dealing directly with SQL tables and their contents, you can use these libraries to represent your domain objects as entities in their own right.
+Once you’ve done that, it becomes much easier to persist them into your database without writing any SQL statements yourself!
 ---

 ## Introduction to Hibernate